 Cinnamon trees grow in tropical and subtropical climate zones and are indigenous to regions of China, Indonesia and Sri Lanka.
-It was consequently one of the first commodities exchanged along historic spice trade routes and distributed among civilizations of Asia, Northeast Africa and Europe.
+The spice was consequently one of the first commodities exchanged along historic spice trade routes and distributed among civilizations of Asia, Northeast Africa and Europe.

-Cinnamon comes from the bark of several species of low growing tropical evergreen trees in the genus Cinnamomum, all of which are members of the large Lauraceae family of plants, distantly related to species like sassafras, camphor, bay and avocado.
+Cinnamon powder comes from the bark of several species of low-growing evergreen trees in the genus Cinnamomum, all of which are members of the large Lauraceae family of plants, distantly related to species like sassafras, camphor, bay and avocado.

 The name Cinnamomum comes from the Greek word 'kinnamon' which means "sweet wood."
-Although the inner bark is the most frequently utilized resource extracted from the trunk itself, the leaves, twigs and blossoms are also useful as they contain similar aromatic oils and medicinal compounds.
+The inner bark is the most frequently utilized resource extracted from the trunk or shoots of the tree.
+However, the leaves, twigs and blossoms are also useful as they contain similar aromatic oils and medicinal compounds.

-Cinnamon sticks are not natural branches of the tree, but are created when the bark is stripped.
-It can be harvested in several different ways.
-One Ceylon procedure involves cutting down the trunk, dividing it into logs, removing the outer bark and slicing strips from the inner bark layer, located just underneath the exterior bark surface.
+Cinnamon is harvested in strips using several different methods.
+One Ceylon procedure involves cutting down the trunk or shoot, dividing it into logs, removing the outer bark and slicing strips from the inner bark layer, located just underneath the exterior bark surface.